-Our Manassas Dog Bite Attorneys are Committed to Help You Pursue Compensation for Your Dog Bite Injuries.
+Manassas Dog Bite Attorney - Committed to Help You Pursue Compensation for Your Dog Bite Case.
 Call Now.

 Manassas Dog Bite Attorney

 Whether you have been attacked by a friend’s pet or a stranger’s guard dog, the injuries and scarring from a dog bite can leave any adult or child traumatized for years to come.
 In Virginia, victims of dog bites have the right to pursue compensation for their injuries, but you need to act quickly to protect both your health and legal rights.

 As a former attorney for large insurance companies, Jim Parrish has an in-depth understanding of how you may be able to seek damages through homeowners’ insurance after a dog bite.
 He also knows how the insurance companies will fight to deny your claim for full and fair compensation.
 If you need help covering medical expenses and other bills related to a dog bite, you need an attorney with knowledge from the inside of the insurance industry to handle this kind of claim.

 Contact our experienced Manassas dog bite attorney today to schedule a free case consultation, and find out why Parrish Law Firm, PLLC, has been recognized with the Client’s Choice Award by AVVO and the Client Satisfaction Award from the American Institute of Personal Injury Attorneys.
 Call or fill out our online form to get started.

 What Type of Damages Can You Recover After a Dog Bite?